 In the Annex of the Regulation, nine initial corridors were defined, including Corridor 2 (Rotterdam - Antwerp - Luxembourg - Metz - Dijon - Lyon / Basel).
-This Corridor corresponds to the ERTMS Corridor C extended to Rotterdam and Lille, following the Rotterdam Declaration of 14 June 2010.
-Six of these nine initial corridors, including Corridor 2, should be operational by 10 November 2013; the remaining three by 10 November 2015.
+This corridor corresponds to the ERTMS Corridor C route extended to Rotterdam and Lille, following the Rotterdam Declaration of 14 June 2010.
+Six of these nine initial corridors, including Corridor 2, are operational since 10 November 2013; the remaining three will be in 10 November 2015.
+This Regulation was modified by Regulation (EU) 1316/2013 establishing the Connecting Europe Facility on 11 December 2013,